Stably slice disks of links: Casson-Gordon invariants

 \section{Casson-Gordon invariants}

-We give a bound on the stabilising number in terms of Casson-Gordon invariants in Theorem~\ref{thm:CGStabilising}, and an example of an algebraically slice knot with non-zero stabilising number.
+We give a bound on the stabilizing number in terms of Casson-Gordon invariants in Theorem~\ref{thm:CGstabilizing}, and an example of an algebraically slice knot with non-zero stabilizing number.
 Furthermore, we construct knots~$K$ such that $\op{sn}(K) < g_4^{\op{top}}(K)$.
 This section is organized as follows.
-In Section~\ref{sub:CGDef}, we review Casson-Gordon invariants and in Section~\ref{sub:CGStabilising}, we prove Theorem~\ref{thm:CGStabilising}.
+In Section~\ref{sub:CGDef}, we review Casson-Gordon invariants and in Section~\ref{sub:CGstabilizing}, we prove Theorem~\ref{thm:CGstabilizing}.
 In Section~\ref{sub:NotGenus}, we describe an infinite family of knots that have $\sn(K)=1$ and $g_4^{\op{top}}(K)=2$.